 The main compartment area has plenty of room to store most 17.3” notebooks.
 I cannot imagine a laptop being too big to go in this bag.
 The area surrounding the computer compartment has enough padding to keep it immobilized and protected from hard knocks as you carry it around.
 The other 2 main zipper compartments are large too.
 So large that I took this backpack on a trip to South America last year and it was like having 2 carry-on bags.
 Not only did I put my 17-inch laptop in it, but I loaded it with clothes.
 I was worried that the gate agents might say something about it so I kept it low and out of sight.
 But I got through without any issues.
 I have seen people get away with carrying much larger items on an airplane anyway.

 There are pockets all over the backpack for quick access.
-The front and side pockets allow you
+The front and side pockets allow you to organize accessories, clothes, water bottles and everything you could possibly imagine.
+The shoulder strap also includes a removable cellphone pocket and a sunglass holder.

 Additionally, it has a specific “Audio Pocket” for an iPod or other music player inside the outer compartment that you can place your device within, then run the earphones through a rubber grommet hole in the canvas layer out to your ears.
 The obvious advantage to this is it keeps your device secure within the bag and allows you to zip the compartment up all the way.